totoshko88/gp-gnome/README.md

 Designed for **GlobalProtect CLI** (also known as **PanGPLinux**) - the official Palo Alto Networks VPN client for Linux.

+> **Trademark Notice**: GlobalProtect is a registered trademark of Palo Alto Networks, Inc. This extension is an independent project and is not affiliated with, endorsed by, or sponsored by Palo Alto Networks, Inc.

 ## ✨ Features

 ### Core Functionality